void-linux/void-packages/Manual.md

 In general, `archs` should only be set if the upstream software explicitly targets certain architectures or there is a compelling reason why the software should not be available on some supported architectures.
-Prepending pattern with tilde means disallowing build on indicated archs.
+Prepending a pattern with a tilde means disallowing build on the indicated archs.
-First matching pattern is taken to allow/deny build.
-When no pattern matches, package is build if last pattern includes tilde.
+The first matching pattern is taken to allow/deny build.
+When no pattern matches, the package is built if the last pattern includes a tilde.
 Examples:

 	```